advanced-go/example-domain/README.md

 # example-domain

 Provides common functionality utilized by an AI agent managing service resiliency.
-The packages, activity, slo, and timeseries, provide uniform interfaces in their respective package.go.
+The packages, activity, slo, and timeseries, provide resources used by the agent, and have uniform interfaces in their respective package.go.

 ~~~
 // Resource identifier